Cardinal117/sheetSort/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

-🔐 License Explained (Human-Friendly)
-This project is licensed under the MIT License.

-That means:

-✅ You're free to use, modify, and share this code—even in commercial projects.

-✅ You can build on it, change it, or embed it into your own tools.

-📝 Just remember to keep the original license and give credit.

 ⚠️ The software comes as-is—no guarantees, no warranties.

 ❌ You can’t hold the original author liable for issues or damages.